Skip to content

 Researchers at George Washington University submitted this memo in response to Montana’s request for public comments on its draft amendments to the Medicaid HELP (also known as Medicaid expansion) and WASP (Montana’s Waiver for Additional Services and Populations) waivers.
 Their findings estimate that ending 12-month continuous eligibility would reduce the enrollment periods of about 21,500 … Continued

-This report shows how much progress has been made to improve behavioral health since Montana implemented Medicaid expansion in 2016.
-With Medicaid expansion now providing a payment source for behavioral health services, Montana’s system is in the process of a deeply needed transformation.
-Between 2016 and 2020, Montana’s budget for prevention doubled, and 59% of … Continued
+This report shows how much progress has been made to improve behavioral health since Montana’s Medicaid expansion in 2016.
+With Medicaid expansion now providing a payment source for behavioral health services, Montana’s system is undergoing a deeply needed transformation.
+Between 2016 and 2020, Montana’s budget for prevention doubled, and 59% of adults on Medicaid now … Continued